Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

 ## Software State Variables

-Even though this program does not yet use the later full navigation state machine, it already maintains several variables representing internal software state.
+Although this program does not use a large multi-state navigation machine, it maintains several variables that represent important internal software state.

 | Variable | Purpose |
 |---|---|